rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - encryptionFilter - list of Encryptions: Filter by encryption type.
     - loggingFilter - list of Loggings: Filter by logging type.
     - violationSeverityFilter - list of ViolationSeveritys: Violation Severity list input arg.
+    - exposureFilter - list of OpenAccessTypes: Exposure to filter.
     - first - System.Int32: Returns the first n elements from the list.
     - after - System.String: Returns the elements in the list that occur after the specified cursor.
     - last - System.Int32: Returns the last n elements from the list.